WRansohoff/nmigen_rv32i_min/README.md

 # Test Coverage

-Note: `EBREAK` instructions are halt or crash the program, depending on your perspective.
+Note: `EBREAK` instructions currently halt or crash the program, depending on your perspective.

 `ECALL` instructions are also very incomplete, so these tests only work when the usual startup code is skipped over.
 And that startup code includes the logic which loads initial RAM values, which means that the 'load' and 'store' tests need to manually set starting RAM values from the `.data` section to pass.

-So even though this table of test coverage doesn't look too bad, there's plenty more work to do before the design will actually work with real-world programs.
+So even though this table of test coverage looks okay, there's plenty more work to do before the design will actually work with real-world programs.

 | Instruction |   Pass / Fail?   |
 |:-----------:|:----------------:|